 Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

-The Work of "Messaging Partners" Supporting Top Management
+The Role of a “Messaging Partner” Supporting Top Management

-We at Dentsu Inc. Messaging Partners were established as a specialized team responsible for crafting corporate philosophies—such as purpose, mission, vision, and values—as well as speechwriting for top executives themselves.
-Alongside copywriters, members with diverse backgrounds including PR planners and producers carry business cards bearing the title "Messaging Partner" as they carry out their work.
+We at Dentsu Inc. Messaging Partners were established as a specialized team dedicated to crafting corporate philosophies—such as purpose, mission, vision, and values—as well as speechwriting for top executives.
+In addition to copywriters, our team includes members with diverse backgrounds, such as PR planners and producers, all working under the banner of “Messaging Partners.”

-In this series, we aim to carefully convey our team's originality and expertise, as well as the future direction of "top management messaging."
+In this series, we would like to carefully share our team’s originality and expertise, as well as our vision for the future of “top executive messaging.”

 What We Mean by “Messaging”